 Don’t forget, from 1st January 2021 the UK will be outside of the EU so new rules may apply.

-The US Department of Agriculture has an easy to use online facility to check what fruit and vegetables may be brought into the US from a particular country.
-Try it here.
+The US Department of Agriculture has an easy-to-use online facility to check what fruit and vegetables may be brought into the US from a particular country.
+Try the facility out.

 Can you take dried fruit?